Photo by Peshkova / Shutterstock.com

 The tax reform devil is in the details

-Incorporating to lower your tax burden sounds great, but the reality is a little more complex.
-According to an analysis by The Tax Policy Center — a joint venture of the Urban Institute and Brookings Institution — the big challenge will lie in how the government determines what is allowed as pass-through income.
+Incorporating or forming a pass-through business to lower your tax burden sounds great, but the reality is a little more complex.
+According to an analysis by the Tax Policy Center — a joint venture of the Urban Institute and Brookings Institution — the big challenge will lie in how the government determines what is allowed as pass-through income.

-The report further suggested that so many self-employed people might set up these pass-through entities that it could force government to consider a much stricter way of vetting them.
-The Tax Policy Center warned:
+The report further suggested that so many self-employed people might set up these pass-through entities that it could force the government to consider a much stricter way of vetting them.
+In a report that came out early this year, the Tax Policy Center warned:

 Current-law rules are difficult to enforce, leading to significant avoidance of payroll taxes; with the much larger rate differential under the revised Trump plan, avoidance would be much more prevalent.

-In fact, Mnuchin said on Wednesday that he is aware of this issue and that the administration would plan for it by putting rules in place so wealthy people can’t create pass-throughs “and use that as a mechanism to avoid paying the tax rate that they should be on the personal side.”
+In April, U.S. Treasury Secretary Steve Mnuchin said that the administration would deal with this issue by putting rules in place so wealthy people can’t create pass-throughs “and use that as a mechanism to avoid paying the tax rate that they should be on the personal side.”

-Mnuchin also responded to a direct question about how the new provisions would apply to freelance or contract workers and suggested the plan remains a work in progress in terms of how these new tax rules will apply to such workers:
+At that time, Mnuchin also responded to a direct question about how new provisions would apply to freelance or contract workers as follows:

 As it relates to the definition of contractors and things along those lines, those will be the details we will be working with Congress on as we turn this into a bill that will get signed by the president.